 Regular Health checks for Skinny Pigs

-We hope by reading and understanding this guide, and other Guinea pig care associated articles on this site, you should now be well equipped to identify health issues before they become more serious.
+We hope by reading and understanding this guide, and other Guinea pig care-associated articles on this site, you should now be well equipped to identify health issues before they become more serious.
 In addition to your regular care regime, it may also be a good idea to schedule regular trips to the vet for a full check-up by a professional in case there are any more subtle underlying issues not always noticeable to the untrained eye.

-Being nearly hairless, you will need to keep your piggy indoors at room temperature to ensure they are not too cold. additionally, you will also need to ensure their living quarters are adequately shaded form any direct sunlight to avoid harmful rays.
+Being nearly hairless, you will need to keep your piggy indoors at room temperature to ensure they are not too cold. additionally, you will also need to ensure their living quarters are adequately shaded from any direct sunlight to avoid harmful rays.

 Your Piggies home needs to be safe and secure.
-They do not have the protective layer of a fur coat, so it is critical to ensure their cage or hutch is free from sharp abrasive edges, and have adequate space for
+They do not have the protective layer of a fur coat, so it is critical to ensure their cage or hutch is free from sharp abrasive edges, and have adequate space for foraging and exercise.

 How much do skinny pigs cost?
 The answer is largely dependent on where you get your new piggy from.
 The average cost of a skinny pig is around $25.
 But you can expect to pay anywhere near $40 if you are going directly to a breeder.

 Ultimately, after reading this blog you should have a good idea of what it takes to keep a Skinny pig as a pet.
 Similarly, you should also have a good base understanding of the levels of care and attention you need to provide your cavy for a long and happy life together.

 Certainly, They are more demanding than your average Guinea pig, so if that is a worry to you, perhaps you should look for a furry breed instead.

 If however, reading this helpful guide has fuelled your interest in the world of Skinny pigs, then what are you waiting for! you are sure to have many rewarding and fun-filled years looking after your unique piggy or piggies!